Double-Ended Palindromic Trees in Linear Time: Framework of Double-Ended Eertrees

 \subsection{\texttt{push\_back} and \texttt{push\_front}}

 The overall idea to push a new character $c$ into the front (resp. back) of the string $s$ is straightforward (see Algorithm \ref{algo:framework:push_back} and Algorithm \ref{algo:framework:push_front}).
 Let $t$ be the longest palindromic suffix (resp. the longest palindromic prefix) of $s$.
-Then $\eertree\rbra*{sc}$ (resp. $\eertree\rbra*{cs}$) can be obtained from $\eertree\rbra*{s}$ with the help of $t$.
+Then $\eertree\rbra*{sc}$ (resp. $\eertree\rbra*{cs}$) can be obtained from $\eertree\rbra*{s}$ with the help of $t$, which can be done by the original incremental construction of eertrees given in \cite{RS18} (see Appendix \ref{app:incremental-eertree} for more details).